mhr/jupyter-export-watcher/README.md

 # Jupyter Export Watcher

 ## What does it do?
-This command watches the filesystem (recursively) for changes to *.ipynb files, and when a change occurs, it exports those files to *.py and removes whitespace from the exported versions so they can be imported in Python.
+This command watches the filesystem (recursively) for changes to *.ipynb files, and when a change occurs, it exports those files to *.py and removes whitespace from the exported versions so they can be imported in Python as modules.

 ## Is it any good?
 Yes.